Rice pudding (kheer)

 3. Add the wine.
 Stir.
 Cook for a couple of minutes.
 (Omit if not using wine, use additional 1/2 cup stock instead).

 4. Add the cold stock, Dijon mustard and thyme.
 Stir.
-Cook for 5 more minutes.
+Bring to a boil and turn the heat down.
+Cook for 5 more minutes covered.
 Turn off heat.

 5. Add the cream.
 Stir.